top of page

 Art Studio Tour Arrow

-Artist Registration for the Covered Bridge Art Studio Tour opens from February 10 through March 2
+Artist Registration for the Covered Bridge Art Studio Tour closed.

 Check out 2024 year’s map and list of artists on tour.